CareSelect® Imaging – Open Access

 National Decision Support Company offers CareSelect Imaging – Open Access, a web application version of its qualified Clinical Decision Support Mechanism (qCDSM).

-CareSelect Imaging – Open Access, formerly know as “CareSelect Imaging No-Fee qCDSM” has been developed in collaboration with our qPLE partners to enable widespread access to the tools needed for compliance with the Protecting Access to Medicare Act (PAMA).
+CareSelect Imaging – Open Access, formerly known as “CareSelect Imaging No-Fee qCDSM” has been developed in collaboration with our qPLE partners to enable widespread access to the tools needed for compliance with the Protecting Access to Medicare Act (PAMA).

 The web application delivers a combination of Appropriate Use Criteria (AUC) published by three qualified Provider-Led Entities (qPLE) including the American College of Radiology, the American College of Cardiology and the National Comprehensive Cancer Network and is fully qualified for use as a qCDSM under PAMA.